 Day 3: A leisurely day exploring Paris.

-On Thursday, our third day in Paris we had no plans.
-Our plans were to enjoy Paris.
+We had yet to make plans for Thursday, our third day in Paris.
+We wanted to enjoy Paris.
 We started walking south, then recalled a fantastic creperie from our day in Paris.
-We headed to L’atelier Des Soeurs; the kids decided they wanted to eat outside as Parisians do!
-We ordered a crepe and waffle, and they were amazing!
+We ordered a crepe and waffle, and they were terrific!
+We headed to L’atelier Des Soeurs; the kids decided they wanted to eat outside like Parisians!

-Like many other restaurants and establishments in Paris, the decor was excellent, both inside and out.
+Like many other restaurants and establishments in Paris, the decor was excellent inside and out.
 We were even impressed by the sink in the toilet!
 As my husband and I relaxed with a glass of wine, the kids had the opportunity to run around and enjoy the nice day!

 We then got into an Uber that dropped us off in the Second Arrondissement.
 We wanted to be closer to the Seine but still wanted to be able to walk through Paris and see the sites, restaurants, cafes, and stores.
 We walked down Rue Montorgueil, and it was the most fantastic street!
-Unknowingly, the street was decorated and renamed Rue des Bulles, Bubble Street, for the holidays.
-The decor is meant to resemble bottles of champagne.
+Unknowingly, the road was decorated and renamed Rue des Bulles, Bubble Street, for the holidays.
+The design of the balloons resembles bottles of champagne.

 After enjoying the vibe down the street, we headed towards Pont des Arts, or the Lock Bridge, hoping to find the lock we put on in April.
-Unfortunately, all of the locks and fencing were removed.
-New fencing was installed where locks could not be hung.
+Sadly, the town hall in Paris determined that the weight of the locks was too heavy for the integrity of the bridge.
+The city removed all the locks and installed new fencing to which locks could not be attached.
 However, people began to hang locks on the poles and where ever possible nearby to keep up with the tradition.

 As the sun began to set, we continued our walk, taking in as much as we could on our last night.
 The Louvre at night is quite a beautiful site!